EngosSoftware/htop/SPEC8.md

 - `   --png` exports image to PNG format,
 - `   --webp` exports image to WebP format,
 - `   --window-size=int,int` sets the window size of the headless Chrome (optional),
-- `   --viewport=int,int,int,int` sets the viewport inside the window to be contained in the image (optional),
-- `   --from-surface` flag, when specified, the image will be created from surface instead of the view,

 Shared options (with PDF printing):